MobileSystem7/mobilesystem7.github.io/_posts/2014-11-25-jruby-java-testing.md

 aa simple test like this, we can verify that all our setup is working correctly.

-## Writing the Counter java class
+## Writing the Counter Java class

-Running this just results in a class not found error, so lets create the java class with just enough implementation to get the test to pass:
+Running this just results in a class not found error, so lets create the Java class with just enough implementation to get the test to pass:

     package com.ms7;